Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/documentation.md

 ## Building Documentation Locally

-From the root folder of the repository, execute `make docs` to build the documentation.
+From the root folder of the repository, execute `tox -e docs` to build the documentation.
-This is a shortcut for the `tox` recipe to invoke `jupyter-book`.
+This is a shortcut for invoking `jupyter-book` with the right prerequisites.
+If any changes are made to the [Literature](../opinf/literature.md) page through modifications to `docs/bib2md.py`, run `tox -e literature` first.

 The documentation is processed and copied to in `docs/_build`.
 Open the file `docs/_build/html/index.html` in a browser to see a preview (try Google Chrome if the file doesn't render nicely).